centipeda/zynq-benchmark/README.md

 3. Compile the benchmark with `make`.
 4. Run the benchmark by running either `gcc_dry2` or `gcc_dry2reg`.
 The former program will not use registers, while the latter will.

+These results were obtained with the scripts in [benchmark_scripts/dhrystone](./benchmark_scripts/dhrystone). \
+10-run sample results, gcc_dry2reg:
+* Mean: 43077651.5 Dhrystones/second
+* Standard Deviation: 49909.7
+* Mean, adjusted with VAX Dhrystones: 1751.651 VAX MIPS

+10-run sample results, gcc_dry2:
+* Mean:  3082912.4 Dhrystones/second
+* Standard Deviation: 49909.7
+* Mean, adjusted with VAX Dhrystones: 1754.654 VAX MIPS

 **Whetstone**

 Source code for the Whetstone benchmark was obtained from here: https://www.netlib.org/benchmark/whetstone.c.

 1. Download the Whetstone source code with something like `wget https://www.netlib.org/benchmark/whetstone.c`.
-1. Compile the Whetstone source code with gcc, using `gcc whetstone.c -o whetstone`.
+1. Compile the Whetstone source code with gcc, using `gcc whetstone.c [compiler flags] -lm -o whetstone`.
-2. Run the benchmark by executing `whetstone`.
-The number of "loops" the program performs to benchmark can be passed as a command line argument, as `whetstone 1000000`.
-To run the benchmark continuously, use `whetstone -c`.
+ 2. Run the benchmark by running `./whetstone [loop_count]`, where `[loop_count]` is the number of "loops" Whetstone performs.
+For our results, we used 1000000 loops, so the command to use is`whetstone 1000000`.
+To run the benchmark continuously, run `whetstone` with the `-c` flag.
-3. The result of the benchmark is sent to stdout as "C Converted Double Precision Whetstones: `foo` MIPS", where `foo is the raw benchmark score for the processor.
+3. The result of the benchmark is sent to stdout as "C Converted Double Precision Whetstones: `N` MIPS", where `N` is the raw benchmark score for the processor.

 ### Notes
-* If an error such as `XSCTHELPER INFO: Empty WorkSpace` comes up during the build process, rebooting the build computer may resolve the issue.
+* If an error such as `XSCTHELPER INFO: Empty Workspace` appears during the build process, rebooting the build computer may resolve the issue.